 Biography: Sarah Prager is the author of Queer, There, and Everywhere: 23 People Who Changed the World and the creator of the Quist mobile app, two resources that teach queer history outside of the textbook.
 Sarah’s writing has been published in The Advocate, Huffington Post, QED: A Journal in GLBTQ Worldmaking, It Gets Better Project’s blog, and various other newspapers, magazines, and blogs.
 Queer, There, and Everywhere: 23 People Who Changed the World was published in May 2017 by HarperCollins.
 It has been awarded a Kirkus Star, nominated for a New England Book Award, and is an official selection of the Junior Library Guild.
 Quist, a free app for iOS, Android, and Windows, brings LGBTQ and HIV history to life for a following of over 35,000 from over 100 countries.
 Raised in Simsbury, CT, Sarah now lives in Wallingford, CT with her wife and daughter.

-Biography: Laura Saunders, PsyD ABPP is a staff psychologist working in Young Adult Services at the Institute of Living/Hartford Hospital.
+Biography: Laura M. I. Saunders, Psy.D.
+ABPP is a staff psychologist working in Young Adult Services at the Institute of Living/Hartford Hospital.
 She is also Board Certified in Clinical Psychology.
-Dr. Saunders has expertise in child psychopathology, behavior management, child development, mood disorders and family therapy.
-In addition, she has been involved professionally with LGBTQ youth for over 20 years.
-She appears regularly in local TV news to provide psychological input on topics relevant to children and families.
-She maintains a small private practice at the Rainbow Center for Children and Families in Wethersfield, CT.
+Dr. Saunders is the Clinical Coordinator of The Right Track/LGBTQ Intensive Outpatient program in Young Adult Services for individuals struggling with co-occurring emotional difficulties, minority stress and identity development.
+This LGBTQ Specialty behavioral health program is the first of its kind in CT.
+In 2015, Dr. Saunders was named as the co-Employee of the Year for Hartford Hospital.
+Areas of expertise include child psychopathology, behavior management, parent training and family therapy.
+She appears regularly in local TV news to provide psychological input on topics relevant to youth and families.

 October 4: Jean Randich & Lindsay Cummings; “Gender, Sexuality, and “Bunburying” in The Importance of Being Earnest“